Emergency backstop mechanism

 New solar PV connection requirements

-All new and some replacement inverter energy systems (like rooftop solar PV), with aggregated capacity of 10kVA and above are required to be fitted with a generation signalling device to connect to the grid.
+Currently all new and some replacement inverter energy systems (like rooftop solar PV), with aggregated capacity of 10kVA and above are required to be fitted with a generation signalling device to connect to the grid.

 The generation signalling device is activated via Energy Queensland’s audio frequency load control (AFLC) network.
 The AFLC network allows for a signal to be transmitted across the state’s electricity system.
 Exclusions apply to the requirement to install a generating signalling device – including where inverter energy systems are installed at a location that is not serviced by the AFLC network.